• Skip to primary navigation

 Ingredients in Cookie Dough Protein Balls

-These energy balls require just a few simple, every-day ingredients.
-They are as follows:
+These no bake cookie dough balls require just a few simple, every-day ingredients.
+Here's what you need

-• unsweetened sunflower seed butter (or any creamy nut butter)
+• Sunbutter: unsweetened sunflower seed butter (or any creamy nut butter like almond butter or cashew butter)

 How to Make Vegan Cookie Dough Protein Balls

-One of the things I love about protein balls and energy bites are that they are super easy to make.
+One of the things I love about protein balls and energy bites: they are super easy to make.
 These quick snacks can be part of your weekly meal prep or simply thrown together while you're cooking dinner.
+Here's what you need to do:

 First, make the filling.
 In a medium-sized mixing bowl, combine all the filling ingredients.
 This includes the sunflower seed butter, vanilla protein, maple syrup, mini chocolate chips, vanilla and water.